0xvext/0xvext.github.io/_posts/2019-04-20-dms-to-myself-4.md

 [@waxzce](https://twitter.com/waxzce/status/898548366958673920) writes:
 ![@waxzce](../../../assets/images/dms-tm-04-02.png)

 "“I have read and agree to the Terms” is the biggest lie on the web.
-We aim to fix that. [https://tosdr.org/](https://tosdr.org/)  // very good idea, Thank you""
+We aim to fix that. [https://tosdr.org/](https://tosdr.org/)  // very good idea, Thank you"

 This is an amazing project that seeks to inform users, and make the world just a little bit better of a place.
 In their own words: